Tyler Freeman Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.
+- The Rangers pitching staff ranks 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers' 4.02 team ERA ranks 11th among all league pitching staffs.
+- The Rangers' 3.98 team ERA ranks 11th across all MLB pitching staffs.

-- Rangers pitchers combine to allow 100 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Rangers pitchers combine to give up 100 home runs (1.1 per game), the 10th-fewest in the league.

+- Perez (7-3) gets the starting nod for the Rangers in his 18th start of the season.
+He's put together a 4.81 ERA in 91 2/3 innings pitched, with 60 strikeouts.

+- In his most recent time out on Monday, July 3, the lefty threw 1 1/3 innings against the Houston Astros, allowing six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.